 To know more details, please take a look at How to Plan a Trip to Aharbal Waterfall.

 There are a few factors that you will have to consider before you finalize your itinerary for visiting Aharbal waterfall.
 Let me talk about these, one by one.
+If you want to see how Aharbal looks in the winter season, take a look at this short video.

 A journey to Aharbal is fairly easy when you are traveling by your self-owned vehicle.
 You drive through the busy towns of Pulwama and Shopian on a two-lane road to reach the waterfall.
 Most of this drive is on a flat road and only the last 10 kilometers are a steep climb on the hills.